Why Choose To Drink Beer In A Glass Bottle?

 It’s also the perfect partner for your pantry.
 While fresh ingredients have to be used quickly to avoid spoilage, when they’re bought and stored in glass packaging, it helps to extend the shelf life of your favourite flavours, keeping them ready to use nearly year round.
 That means you can buy your ingredients now – and use them later!

 Here are some delicious ideas on how you can enjoy a few savoury staples from summer harvests – whether it be winter, spring, or autumn.

-Artichokes are great to add some Mediterranean flavour to your kitchen – and recipes with them are so simple, quick and easy!
+Artichokes are great to add some Mediterranean flavour to your kitchen – and recipes with them are simple, quick and easy!